Konamiman/Z280TechnicalManual/1-Architectural_Overview.md

 The Z280 MPU architecture has a mechanism for extending the basic instruction set through the use of external devices called Extended Processing Units (EPUs).
 Special opcodes have been set aside to implement this feature.
 When the Z280 MPU encounters an instruction with one of these opcodes, it performs any indicated address calculations and data transfers; otherwise, it treats the "extended instruction" as if it were executed by the EPU.

-If an EPU is not present, the Z280 MPU can be programmed to trap when an extended instruction is encountered so that system software can emulate the EPU’s activity.
+If an EPU is not present, the Z280 MPU can be programmed to trap when an extended instruction is encountered so that system software can emulate the EPU's activity.

 ## 1.3 BENEFITS OF THE ARCHITECTURE